-Coordinators: Stefan Nickel Part of the modules: Applications of Operations Research (p.
-52)[IW3OR5]
+Part of the modules: Applications of Operations Research (p.
+50)[IW3OR5]

-ECTS Credits Hours per week Term Instruction language 4.5 1/2 Winter term de
+ECTS Credits Hours per week 4,5 Term Summer term de Instruction language

 The assessment is a 120 minutes examination, including a written and a practical part (according to §4(2), 1 of the examination regulation).